 Fawn Galli Interiors1133 Broadway, nr.
 26th St., Ste.
 1429; 212-792-2263; fawngalli.com

-Fawn thrives on unlikely combinations, and her designs take cues from inspirations as varied as feathered headdresses, 1970s disco culture, and a Gaudi staircase.
+Galli thrives on unlikely combinations, and her designs take cues from inspirations as varied as feathered headdresses, 1970s disco culture, and a Gaudí staircase.
 She deftly mixes vintage with contemporary and isn’t afraid to use saturated colors to enliven otherwise neutral spaces.

 Foley & Cox135 W. 29th St., nr.
 Sixth Ave., Ste.
 900; 212-529-5800; foleyandcox.com

 Given that they’re both Ralph Lauren vets, it comes as no surprise that Mary Foley and Michael Cox have a predilection for infusing interiors with high-toned vintage pieces and antique touches.
-A desk chair might boast woven, well-weathered brown leather seating—a flourish at once graceful and practical.
+A desk chair might boast weathered, woven-brown-leather seating—a flourish at once graceful and practical.

 Fox-Nahem Associates4 W. 22nd St., nr.
 Fifth Ave., fifth fl.; 212-358-1411; foxnahemdesign.com